Queen Elizabeth II dies aged 96

 After a unscheduled night in hospital in October 2021 following undisclosed health tests, her appearances became rarer.

-"None of us will live forever," she told world leaders attending a UN climate change summit soon afterwards, urging them to leave a legacy for generations to come.#photo5
+"None of us will live forever," she told world leaders attending a UN climate change summit soon afterwards, urging them to leave a legacy for generations to come.

 One of her last decisive acts was to settle an unanswered question for the succession, giving her blessing for Charles' second wife, Camilla, to be called "queen consort".